Guide for Displaced Workers

 HOW BREAKS IN EARNINGS AFFECT SOCIAL SECURITY BENEFITS

 RETIREMENT BENEFITS: A drop in your earnings or gaps in your earnings can result in a lower Social Security benefit amount.
 First, the amount of annual earnings a worker has directly affects the amount of Social Security benefits he or she will receive each month.
-High earnings result in higher benefits than lower earnings.
+High earnings result in higher benefits.
 Secondly, the Social Security Retirement benefit calculation uses an average of your 35 highest years of earnings.
 Having less than 35 years of earnings on your Social Security record will result in a lower Social Security monthly benefit.

 DISABILITY BENEFITS: To receive Social Security Disability benefits, a worker must meet certain medical and non-medical requirements.